 In addition to the theatre courses offered through the Communication Arts Department, North Park offers a vigorous extracurricular program in theatre production.
-This includes one major production each semester and the annual Student Directed One Act Festival.
-All students are invited to audition for acting roles and to apply for lighting, costume, set construction, and stage managing experience.
+This includes one major production each semester and the annual student-directed One Act Festival.
+All students are invited to audition for acting roles and to apply for lighting, costume, set construction, and stagemanaging experience.
 Students work with resident playwrights, directors, and designers as well as professional directors and designers from the Chicago area.
-In recent years, the program has staged outstanding productions of The Longing (World Premiere), We Won't Pay, We Won't Pay, The Masses/Man Tour (World premiere rock opera), CHESS (musical), Kiwi Black and Shakespeare's King Lear.
-In addition to the extracurricular program, students have exciting internship possibilities because our faculty is deeply connected with the Chicago theatre scene.
-Most recently, students have interned with The Lookingglass Theatre Company, The Goodman Theatre, MPAACT, Lucky Pierre and Barrel of Monkeys.
+In recent years, the program has staged outstanding productions of The Longing (World Premiere); We Won't Pay, We Won't Pay; The Masses/Man Tour (World premiere rock opera); CHESS (musical); Kiwi Black; and Shakespeare's King Lear.
+In addition to the extracurricular program, students have exciting internship possibilities as a result of the faculty's deep connections to the Chicago theatre scene.
+Most recently, students have interned with The Lookingglass Theatre Company, The Goodman Theatre, MPAACT, Lucky Pierre, and Barrel of Monkeys.